 After watching a ton of YouTube videos and reading too many articles to count, I found a technique that I think works really well.
 It ended up not being so terrible and went a lot quicker than I expected.

-Post contains affiliate links.
-For more information see my disclosures here.
+Post contains affiliate links for your convenience.
+For more information see my full disclosures here.

 - Paint-N-Patch Lightweight Spackling